-You see a coffee bin hammer here.
+You see a cafe bin hammer here.
 It has an avail at the bottom and a conical grinding surface at the top.
-A coffee bean hammer is a tool used to grind coffee beans.
+A coffee bean hammer is a tool used to grind beans.
 It has a flat surface underneath, so that it can stand on its own.
 This item was made by hand in China with a hammer from a stainless steel sheet.
 The tools are rectangular with straight edges.
 But vary in size depending on the type of coffee you want to make.

 Burr grinders are easy to use and various models are available, but blade grinders are less expensive.
 The best way to learn how to grind coffee beans for you.
-Experiment with different types of coffee beans and grind until you are satisfied with the results.
+Experiment with different types of beans and grind until you are satisfied with the results.
 Then invest in a grinder made by a manufacturer whose products you enjoy.

-This type of grinder grinds beans to equal size and shape using two rolling abrasive surfaces.
+This type of grinder grinds nuts to equal size and shape using two rolling abrasive surfaces.
 Although most grinders fall into one of these categories, manual or electric is the first step in choosing the right one for you.
 A manual grinder is nice because it requires no power.
 Just a few simple bends in the handle (and some elbow grease).
 If you just want to grind what you need, this is definitely the option for you.
 However, this means that you have to work harder.
 Then if you carry an automated electric model because they can do all the work for you!

 Crush the beans using a technique such as using a sharp cleaver or a heavy chef’s knife.
 Keep your wrist flat against the handle of the grinder.
 Use the full weight of your hand to apply pressure to the blade.
 Rotate the handle in a liquid motion, moving it back across the top of the grinder.
 Continue grinding until you get an equal consistency

 Blade grinder for those who need a consistent crush of coffee beans.
 With it, you can make a wonderful cup of coffee from fresh beans every time.
-A hand crank turns the blades that crush the beans in seconds, crushing enough for any black or espresso mixture.
+A hand crank turns the blades that crush the kernels in seconds, crushing enough for any black or espresso mixture.

-The blades rotate inside the grinder, cutting the beans into smaller particles that are more easily digested.
+The blades rotate inside the grinder, cutting the peas into smaller particles that are more easily digested.
 The blades help speed up the process, so you don’t have to grind for long.
 We sell this model in electric and non-electric versions.
 We recommend getting a machine that has a built-in timer to control grinding time and volume.
 Can be controlled with an automatic grinder button or dial.
 If you are using an automatic grinder for the first time, it is most important to read the instructions carefully before using it.

 The final thought

-When you take your coffee grinder out of the box and put it on your countertop, a question comes to your mind: how to grind coffee beans
+When you take your coffee grinder out of the box and put it on your countertop, a question comes to your mind: how to grind beans